-Having a tilted uterus can cause deep dyspareunia because the fallopian tubes and ovaries are often tilted back as well, and can be subject to an impact not unlike the comet scene in the 1998 classic Deep Impact.
-Thankfully, a tilted uterus may only cause pain during deep penetration, and can be avoided with shallow thrusting, physical therapy (which may be able to address pelvic floor dysfunction resulting from tilt), or surgery.
+Having a tilted uterus might cause deep dyspareunia because the fallopian tubes and ovaries are often tilted back as well, and can be subject to an impact not unlike the comet scene in the 1998 classic Deep Impact.
+Thankfully, a tilted uterus may only cause pain during deep penetration, and can be avoided by using Ohnut, sticking to shallow thrusting, or going to physical therapy.

-While a tilted uterus itself can be the cause of pain, a common coexisting condition like endometriosis, PID, or fibroids may be the true cause.
+While a tilted uterus itself can sometimes be the cause of pain, a common coexisting condition like endometriosis, pelvic floor muscle dysfunction, or fibroids may be the true cause.

 Stress / Trauma

 The relationship between deep dyspareunia and stress/trauma is not well documented.
 However, the brain is a key sexual organ, so both stress and trauma can absolutely have a hand in deep pain or discomfort during sex.

 Stress can make arousal difficult.
 This means the vagina might not tent or fully tent (lengthen), and there might not be enough lubrication.
 This can create friction, or pain when the back wall of the vagina is hit by the penetrating object.